Skip to main content

 Console.ReadLine();

-The easiest way to publish a plugin as a .zip file is to use the MoBro Plugin CLI.
+The easiest way to publish a plugin as a .zip file is via the MoBro Plugin CLI.
+Run the publish command in your project directory:

 mobro publish .